derhansen/sf_event_mgt/README.md

 * Registration can be activated for each event individually
 * Configurable additional fields in the registration form
 * Optional registration waitlist with move up feature when a confirmed registration is cancelled
-* Double opt in (optional) for event registration
+* Double opt-in (optional) for event registration
 * Attachments in registration emails to participant and/or admin
 * iCal attachment in emails to participant
-* Configurable validity of double opt in links
+* Configurable validity of double opt-in links
 * Cancellation configurable for each event
 * Prefill of registration fields for logged in frontend users
 * Frontend plugin to show event registrations for logged in frontend users